Reimnop/Potassium/README.md

 # Potassium
- A optimization mod for Project Arrhythmia
+ An optimization mod for Project Arrhythmia